Women Financial Statistics – A Look At The Data

 (Source: Payscale)

-This gender wage gap persists throughout a person’s career, and it has a major impact on retirement savings.
-The study found that the average man has $75,000 in retirement savings, while the average woman has just $54,000.
-This disparity is even more pronounced among low-income earners.
+This gender wage gap persists throughout careers and significantly impacts retirement savings.
+The study revealed that the average man accumulates $75,000 in retirement savings, while the average woman has just $54,000.
+This disparity becomes even more stark among low-income earners.

-Women who are in the bottom 20% of earners have an average of $11,000 in retirement savings, while men in the same group have an average of $22,000.
-The gender wage gap is a major issue that needs to be addressed, as it has a profound impact on women’s financial security in retirement.
+Women in the bottom 20% of earners average $11,000 in retirement savings, while men in the same group average $22,000.
+The gender wage gap represents a critical issue requiring attention, as it profoundly affects women’s financial security in retirement.

 27% of mothers have had to quit their jobs to care for a child or family member, and 42% of mothers have reduced work hours to do so, compared to 10% and 28% of fathers, respectively